Particle algorithms for maximum likelihood training of latent variable models: METROPOLIS-HASTINGS METHODS

 \subsection{Joint variants}

-We can also mitigate (B1, Sec.~\ref{sec:bias}) for PGA and PQN (Secs.~\ref{sec:gradient}, \ref{sec:newton}) using a population-wide accept-reject step along the lines of that in App.~\ref{sec:marginalMH}.
-To begin, note that these algorithms are special instances of
+We can also mitigate (B1, Sec.~\ref{sec:pgd}) for PGD (Alg.~\ref{alg:pgd}) and PQN (Alg.~\ref{alg:pqn}) using a population-wide accept-reject step along the lines of that in App.~\ref{sec:marginalMH}.
+To begin, note that these algorithms are special cases of

 where $K_\theta$ denotes a Markov kernel on $\cal{X}$ for each $\theta$ in $\Theta$ (in particular, the ULA kernel in~\eqref{eq:ULAkernel}, but this is once again unimportant) and $u$ denotes an update operator satisfying~\eqref{eq:update}.
 Clearly, $(\theta_k,X_k^1,\dots,X_k^N)_{k=0}^\infty$ forms a Markov chain with transition kernel